vmware-tanzu/cartographer/rfc/rfc-0000-simplify-runnable-use.md

 ```

 ## Proposed example
-Under this proposal, users would only specify one object with a new runnable
+Under this proposal, users would only specify one object with a new immutable
 flag.

 ```yaml